isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-There are many styles and when you use multiple libraries, you can't follow all their different conventions.
+There are many styles and when you use multiple libraries, you can’t follow all their different conventions.
-Choose a "house style", but leave "imported" libraries with their original style.
+Choose a “house style”, but leave “imported” libraries with their original style.

 ##### Example